Trent University

 Ancient Greek & Roman Studies

 • There are no required 1000L credits for this major.
-There are 1000 level AHCL, GREK and LATN courses available, if you plan on taking upper year courses in GREK or LATN and the Specialization in Greek & Latin, you may want to take some of the 1000L courses in these languages.
+There are 1000 level AGRS, GREK and LATN courses available.
+If you plan on taking upper year courses in GREK or LATN and the Specialization in Greek & Latin, you may want to take some of the 1000L courses in these languages.

 • The rest of your course selection is flexible and consists of elective credits.